haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts2.md

 `anymap` container maps *type* `T` to a single *value* of `T`.
 It is a relatively niche container type.
 There are [articles][blog:anymap] theorizing its existence as well as already working and widely used [implementations][docs.rs:anymap].

-Still, considering the state of type manipulation in Rust, building a *statically*-typed version sounds absolutely insane.
+Still, considering the state of type manipulation in Rust, building a *statically-typed* version sounds insane.
 A perfect job for us.

 [blog:anymap]: https://www.jakobmeier.ch/blogging/Untapped-Rust.html#section-1-a-heterogenous-collection-of-singletons